Live Data Coverage: June US NFP & Unemployment Rate

 US NFP Preview:

-- Consensus forecasts are looking for jobs growth of +325K while the unemployment rate (U3) is anticipated to drop to 3.5% from 3.6%, a new low post-pandemic.
+- Consensus forecasts are looking for jobs growth of +268K while the unemployment rate (U3) is anticipated to hold at 3.6%.

-- Will the May US jobs report change the Federal Reserve’s rate hike path?
-We’ll discuss these questions and more in context of the May US nonfarm payrolls report starting at 8:15 EDT/12:15 GMT.
+- Will the June US jobs report change the Federal Reserve’s rate hike path?
+We’ll discuss these questions and more in context of the June US nonfarm payrolls report starting at 8:20 EDT/12:20 GMT.
 You can join live by watching the stream at the top of this note.

-Chatter about a potential US recession is growing, but the US labor market has proved resilient – at least, thus far in 2022.
-According to a Bloomberg News survey, the US economy added +325K jobs in May from +428K jobs in April, with the US unemployment rate (U3) falling from 3.6% to 3.5%.
-The US participation rate is expected to edge higher to 62.3% from 62.2%, while US average hourly earnings are anticipated to come in at +5.2% y/y from 5.5% y/y.
+According to a Bloomberg News survey, the US economy added +268K jobs in June from +390K jobs in May, with the US unemployment rate (U3) holding steady at 3.6%.
+The US participation rate is expected to edge higher to 62.4% from 62.3%, while US average hourly earnings are anticipated to come in at +5% y/y from 5.2% y/y.

-We’ll discuss these questions and more in context of the May US nonfarm payrolls report starting at 8:15 EDT/13:15 GMT.
+We’ll discuss these questions and more in context of the June US nonfarm payrolls report starting at 8:20 EDT/13:20 GMT.
 You can join live by watching the stream at the top of this note.

 Trade Smarter - Sign up for the DailyFX Newsletter